tesfamic/Udacity_Projects/behavioural_cloning/README.md

 Overview
 ---
-This repository contains starting files for the Behavioral Cloning Project.

-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to clone driving behavior.
+In this project, deep neural networks and convolutional neural networks are used to clone driving behavior.
 You will train, validate and test a model using Keras.
 The model will output a steering angle to an autonomous vehicle.

-We have provided a simulator where you can steer a car around a track for data collection.
-You'll use image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.
+A simulator is used to collect data by manually driving a car around a track.
+Image data and steering angles are used to train a neural network and then use this model to drive the car autonomously around the track.

 We also want you to create a detailed writeup of the project.
 Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
 The writeup can be either a markdown file or a pdf document.

-To meet specifications, the project will require submitting five files:
+The project contains five files:
 * model.py (script used to create and train the model)
 * drive.py (script to drive the car - feel free to modify this file)
 * model.h5 (a trained Keras model)
-* a report writeup file (either markdown or pdf)
+* a report writeup file (pdf)
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* output.mp4 (a video recording of a vehicle driving autonomously around the track for at least one full lap)

-This README file describes how to output the video in the "Details About Files In This Directory" section.

-Creating a Great Writeup
----
-A great writeup should include the [rubric points](https://review.udacity.com/#!/rubrics/432/view) as well as your description of how you addressed each point.
-You should include a detailed description of the code used (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your writeup to demonstrate how your code works with examples.

-All that said, please be concise!
-We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.

 The Project
 ---
 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* A Simulator is used to collect data of good driving behavior
 * Design, train and validate a model that predicts a steering angle from image data
 * Use the model to drive the vehicle autonomously around the first track in the simulator.
 The vehicle should remain on the road for an entire loop around the track.
-* Summarize the results with a written report
+* Summarize the results w ith a written report

 ### Dependencies
 This lab requires: